 Even with all the talk about work-life balance, a lot of people still struggle with it—even more so if you work remotely.
-According to a 2018 Gallup survey, almost half of the American workforce will feel burnout at some point.
+According to a Gallup survey, 74% of employees in June 2021 said they experienced burnout on the job at least sometimes.
 And this isn't just an American problem; it's even in the World Health Organization handbook of medical diagnoses.

 Simple strategies can minimize burnout, but it's hard to establish healthier habits when "rise and grind" culture has made us feel guilty for taking a vacation.
 If you find yourself high on will but low on power, try out an automatic workflow—which we call a Zap—to gently nudge you to healthier work habits.

 We've included some pre-made workflows throughout this piece to get you started.
-Just click on the Use this Zap button, and we'll guide you through customizing it.
+Just click on the button next to the name of a Zap you'd like to try, and we'll guide you through customizing it.
 It only takes a few minutes.
 You can read more about setting up Zaps here.

 Set your schedule